Picking Seasons in New Zealand

 The picking seasons and picking regions in New Zealand.

-The varying conditions in New Zealand means the type of fruit, vegetables and their picking seasons differ across the regions.
+The varying conditions in New Zealand mean the type of fruit, vegetables and their picking seasons differ across the regions.
 That’s why we have compiled this quick guide to the picking seasons.
 So take a look at the article below to see what time of year to apply for picking jobs in New Zealand.

 Fruit and veges: Avocados, tamarillos, oranges, mandarins, olives, macadamia and kumara.

-Although there is picking work all year round in Northland (they do call it the ‘winterless north’), their is a higher demand for workers in April, May June and July.
+Although there is picking work all year round in Northland (they do call it the ‘winterless north’), there is a higher demand for workers in April, May June and July.

 Fruit and veges: Blueberries, onions, potatoes and asparagus.